tartiflette/tartiflette/docs/api/engine.md

 ### Why owning the cooking (building) process of tartiflette?

 The cooking process of tartiflette is equals to a `build` process on another librairies, it will prepare your engine to be executed.
-Thus, useless to say that an engine instance can't be executed without beeing cooked.
-The parrallele with a tartiflette meal is so close, you can't eat a tartiflette without cooking it.
+Thus, it's useless to say that an engine instance can't be executed without beeing cooked.
+Like the meal, you can't eat a tartiflette without cooking it first.
 That's it.

-Customise the cooking process is interesting to integrate tartiflette into another librairies, like `aiohttp`, `starlette, `django` and so one.
+Customise the cooking process is interesting to integrate tartiflette into another librairies, like `aiohttp`, `starlette`, `django` and so one.

 _For your information_: `tartiflette-aiohttp` has its own flow to manage the cooking process of the Engine.

 ### `cook()` your tartiflette

-As specified above, the Engine() needs to be cook() before being executed. here are the sequence to execute a query on an `Engine()` instance.
+As specified above, the Engine() needs to be cook() before being executed.
+Here are the sequence to execute a query on an `Engine()` instance.

 ```python
 from tartiflette import Engine